Larger Greedy Sums for Reverse Partially Greedy Bases: Larger greedy sums for RPG bases

-\begin{proof} By Theorem \ref{m4} items i) and iii), it suffices to show that if a basis $\mathcal B$ is $1$-($1$, RPSLC), then it is $1$-suppression quasi-greedy.
+\begin{proof} By Theorem \ref{m4} items i) and iii), it suffices to show that if a basis $\mathcal B$ is $1$-RPSLC w.const $1$, then it is suppression quasi-greedy w.const $1$.
 This follows immediately from Definition \ref{d1} by setting $A = \emptyset$ to have